 Math teacher at Leadership Public Schools, CA

 "I have always used technology in my classroom and I’ve seen many different platforms.
 Gooru lets us pull together a variety of resources and track student progress all in one place.
 I especially like the ability to see student time on task and that students can easily access resources for review of concepts independently.
 Gooru gives us a space for students to work and learn independently.
 We want to encourage them to be self-advocates.
 It allows me as a teacher to differentiate learning and help students reinforce specific skills and concepts.
-Each kid is working on different concept in math and also on different strategies for doing school."
+Each kid is working on different concepts in math and also on different strategies for doing school."

 Math Teacher at Leadership Public Schools, CA

-“I was pretty hesitant about the idea of giving my students free reign to direct their own learning.
+“I was pretty hesitant about the idea of giving my students free rein to direct their own learning.
 I’m a control freak that wants things to go a certain way, and I was afraid that students wouldn't learn as much if I wasn't in control.
-But I’m also a risk taker and I like trying new stuff, so I decided to give it a try even though it was scary.
+But I’m also a risk-taker and I like trying new stuff, so I decided to give it a try even though it was scary.
 The kids rose and exceeded my expectations.
 It was really cool to see how engaged they were.
 With less pressure to complete scheduled assignments, they started learning things at a deeper level.
 I’m no longer the basin of all knowledge, and students are empowered to learn from each other.
 With these new instructional approaches, kids have more agency and they felt more in charge...Now I feel like I’m finally able to address their needs, and I can focus not just on filling skill gaps, but on teaching them how to learn.”